jasdumas/shinyGEO/README.md

 ## Acknowledgements
 This work was supported, in part, by [Google Summer of Code funding to JD in 2015](https://www.google-melange.com/archive/gsoc/2015/orgs/rproject/projects/jasdumas.html).
 MG, KHL, GH, and BS contributed as part of an independent study in Computer Science / Bioinformatics while undergraduate students at Eastern Connecticut State University, Willimantic, CT,  USA.

+## Learn more
+- Read the abstract about `shinyGEO` published in [*Bioinformatics*](https://academic.oup.com/bioinformatics/article-abstract/32/23/3679/2525634/shinyGEO-a-web-based-application-for-analyzing).

 ## Meta
 - Please [report any issues or bugs](https://github.com/jasdumas/shinyGEO/issues).
 - License: MIT
 - Get citation information for `shinyGEO` in R doing `r citation(package = 'shinyGEO')`